DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.persistence.iam-user-create-login-profile.md

 ---
-title: Create a Login Profile on an IAM user
+title: Create a Login Profile on an IAM User
 ---

-# Create a Login Profile on an IAM user
+# Create a Login Profile on an IAM User

 Platform: AWS